 All personal injury cases have a limited amount of time in which claims can be brought forth called the statute of limitations.
 Florida statute 95.11(4) dictates the statute of limitations in most wrongful death cases.
 According to the statute, “the lawsuit must be brought within two years of the date of death.”

 For cases of medical malpractice, you can bring a lawsuit within two years of the time that you discovered or should have discovered that an incident of wrongdoing led to the death of a loved one.
-This time period cannot exceed four years from the date of the incident.
+This time period cannot exceed two years from the date of the incident.
 For help with filing your wrongful death claim on time, reach out to a skilled lawyer in Land O’ Lakes.

 Finding the Best Land O’ Lakes Wrongful Death Attorney